SimonSapin/exyr.org/exyr/pages/2011/multicorn.markdown

 and the world got much saner.

 However the bigger part of Dyko was Kalamar, a unified data access library.
-All you data are belong to Kalamar.
+All your data are belong to Kalamar.
 SQL databases, LDAP directories, files in a filesystem, meta-data in these files, entries in RSS feeds, you name it.
 All you had to do to add a new kind of data source was write an *access point* in Python.
 Sounds familiar?